yinjisheng311/Xfer/README.md

 ## Graphical User Interface (GUI):
 This application's GUI was created using JavaFx, along with JFoenix's Material Design library.
 All of the pages are designed to be change dynamically with window sizes.
 Below are a few screenshots of the application:

 ![Login Page](https://github.com/yinjisheng311/CSE-Design-Competition/blob/master/src/Screenshots/Screen%20Shot%202017-05-22%20at%2010.35.53%20PM.png "Login Page")
 ![Home Page](https://github.com/yinjisheng311/CSE-Design-Competition/blob/master/src/Screenshots/Screen%20Shot%202017-05-22%20at%2010.39.38%20PM.png "Home Page")
 ![Send File Page](https://github.com/yinjisheng311/CSE-Design-Competition/blob/master/src/Screenshots/Screen%20Shot%202017-05-22%20at%2010.39.23%20PM.png "Send File Page")

+## How to Send:
+1. Login with a registered username and password.
+(Use "user" as username and "user" as password) If login is successful, you will be brought to the Home Page, where all the currently online users are displayed.
+2. Click on the user that you intend to send the file to and you will be brought to the Send File Page.
+3. Drag and drop the files that you want to send to this user.
+Currently, all file types are supported.
+The files that you have dropped will be displayed on the list view on the left.
+Click "send" when you have dropped all your files.
+4. The intended receiver will receive a popup that asks if he or she wants to accept the files from you or not.
+If yes, then the files will be transferred to him or her.

+## How to Receive:
+1. Login with a registered username and password.
+(Use "user" as username and "user" as password) If login is successful, you will be brought to the Home Page, where all the currently online users are displayed.
+2. Here at the Home Page, you will wait for a popup that asks you if you want to receive files from another user.
+If you click yes, the files will be downloaded.

 ## Specifications of the Protocols:
 This program is split into two main parts, ensuring authentication and confidentality.
 The first part of the protocol will authenticate both the server to the client, and vice-versa.
 This will make sure both of them are the intended sender and recipient.
 After authentication, the next objective would be to securely transmit a file from the client to the authenticated server.
 This is done via encryption, where the client will send an encrypted file to the authenticated server.
 Below is a sample Authentication Protocol to be implemented, as given in the handout.